sosna/sdlt/README.md

-# Tutorial: Storing statistical data using Delta Lake
+# Storing statistical data using Delta Lake

 The purpose of this repo is to show how statistical data can be managed using [Delta Lake](https://delta.io).